2029 AFC Women's Asian Cup

 The 2029 AFC Women's Asian Cup will be the 22nd edition of the AFC Women's Asian Cup, the quadrennial international football tournament in Asia competed by the women's national teams in the Asian Football Confederation (AFC).
-It will be the first edition of the tournament to not be held in the year before the FIFA Women's World Cup since 2003, nor as the final stage of Asian qualification for the 2031 FIFA Women's World Cup.
+This will be the first to be held in Central Asia.
+It will also be the first edition of the tournament to not be held in the year before the FIFA Women's World Cup since 2003, nor as the final stage of Asian qualification for the 2031 FIFA Women's World Cup.
 The tournament will also serve as the penultimate stage of Asian qualification for the 2032 Summer Olympics in Brisbane, with all eight quarter-finalists qualifying for the 2032 AFC Women's Olympic Qualifying Tournament.

-Uzbekistan was officially ratified as the host nation by the AFC Women's Football Committee on 15 May 2024.
+Japan are the defending champions.
+This is also the first edition featuring no automatically qualified teams from the previous edition, except for the hosts.

 Host selection

 Uzbekistan was selected as the host nation by the AFC Women's Football Committee on 15 March 2024 as sole bidders.